History of Hawaii

-The history of Hawaii describes the era of human settlements in the Hawaiian Islands.
-The islands were first settled by Polynesians sometime between 124 and 1120 AD.
-Hawaiian civilization was isolated from the rest of the world for at least 500 years.
+The history of Hawaii began with the discovery and settlement of the Hawaiian Islands by Polynesian people between 940 and 1200 AD.

-An expedition led by British explorer James Cook is usually considered to be the first group of Europeans to arrive in the Hawaiian Islands, which they did in 1778.
-However, Spanish historians and some other researchers state that the Spanish captain Ruy López de Villalobos was the first European to see the islands in 1542.
-The Spanish named these islands "Isla de Mesa, de los Monjes y Desgraciada" (1542), being on the route linking the Philippines with Mexico across the Pacific Ocean, between the ports of Acapulco and Manila, which were both part of New Spain.
-Within five years after Cook's arrival, European military technology helped Kamehameha I, ruler of the island of Hawaii, conquer and unify the islands for the first time, establishing the Kingdom of Hawaii in 1795.
-The kingdom was prosperous and important for its agriculture and strategic location in the Pacific.
+The first recorded and sustained contact with Europeans occurred by chance when British explorer James Cook sighted the islands in January 1778 during his third voyage of exploration.
+Aided by European military technology, Kamehameha I conquered and unified the islands for the first time, establishing the Kingdom of Hawaii in 1795.
+The kingdom became prosperous and important for its agriculture and strategic location in the Pacific.

-American immigration, led by Protestant missionaries, and Native Hawaiian outmigration, mostly on whaling ships, began almost immediately after Cook's arrival.
-Americans set up plantations to grow sugar.
-Their methods of plantation farming required substantial labor.
-Waves of permanent immigrants came from Japan, China, and the Philippines to work in the fields.
+American immigration, led by Protestant missionaries, and Native Hawaiian emigration, mostly on whaling ships but also in high numbers as indentured servants and as forced labor, began almost immediately after Cook's arrival.
+Americans established plantations to grow crops for export.
+Their farming methods required substantial labor.
+Waves of permanent immigrants came from Japan, China, and the Philippines to labor in the cane and pineapple fields.
 The government of Japan organized and gave special protection to its people, who comprised about 25 percent of the Hawaiian population by 1896.
 The Hawaiian monarchy encouraged this multi-ethnic society, initially establishing a constitutional monarchy in 1840 that promised equal voting rights regardless of race, gender, or wealth.